Notification to Candidates:

 The Foreign Service Officer Test (FSOT) is an important part of the FSO selection process, covering the job knowledge, English expression and biographic information necessary to work as a Foreign Service Officer.
-View complete information on the FSOT and selection process.
+The FSOT also includes an essay.
+View complete information on the FSOT and the selection process.

 Pilot Program Using Overseas Pearson Professional Centers